collapsed-stacks/atheism/questions/1742/how-can-an-atheist-answer-lewis-s-trilemma.md

 - posted by: [David Thornley](https://stackexchange.com/users/-1/516-david-thornley) on 2011-03-13
 - score: 0

-<p>Okay, suppose somebody you know, and have found to be honest and apparently sane, tells you, "I am God."
-You don't want to impugn his honesty, or his sanity, so you can accept that he really believes he is God and has some reason for saying what he does.</p>
+Okay, suppose somebody you know, and have found to be honest and apparently sane, tells you, "I am God."
+You don't want to impugn his honesty, or his sanity, so you can accept that he really believes he is God and has some reason for saying what he does.

-<p>The next question is what he means by that.
+The next question is what he means by that.
 Different religions have different ideas of God, and it seems odd to just accept one religion's claim (actually, part of one religion's claim, as most religions have a lot of differing beliefs within them) and interpret it by that.
-If somebody did that to me, I'd start asking questions about what the claim really meant, what the person meant by "God".</p>
+If somebody did that to me, I'd start asking questions about what the claim really meant, what the person meant by "God".

-<p>There's also the possibility of being mistaken.
+There's also the possibility of being mistaken.
 I have intelligent, sane, honest friends who will tell me that Jesus is God if I ask the question.
 I also know a guy who sure seems sane, intelligent, and honest, who will doubtless tell me there is no deity but God and Mohammed is His prophet, if I ask.
-These are also extraordinary claims, and I don't necessarily agree with any of them.  </p>
+These are also extraordinary claims, and I don't necessarily agree with any of them.

-<p>It is quite possible to be honestly mistaken on religious beliefs, and a consultation of the World Almanac will demonstrate that over half the world's population is definitely wrong on significant religious beliefs (although you can't go from that to say which majority).
-Some very good, honest, sane, and religious people are clearly wrong.</p>
+It is quite possible to be honestly mistaken on religious beliefs, and a consultation of the World Almanac will demonstrate that over half the world's population is definitely wrong on significant religious beliefs (although you can't go from that to say which majority).
+Some very good, honest, sane, and religious people are clearly wrong.